paul-hammant/tbd/content/alternative-branching-models/index.md

 ### Github flow

 This is sooooo close to PR-centric Trunk Based Development.
+Why?
+Because, it is a branching model that has individual developers active concurrently in more than one (short-lived) branch (or fork).
+Or developer pairs, rather than individuals.

 Here's the crucial difference.
 Whereas for their release-from-branch step:

 ![](/images/githubflow1.png)

-As Github portray, review comments are part of the process.
-Of course they are - they're speech bubbles in timeline above followed by another commit (presumably 132 columns end of line versus 80 prevailed).
+As the Github documentation portrays, review comments are part of the process.
+Of course they are, they are the speech bubbles in timeline above followed by another commit (presumably 132 columns end of line versus 80 prevailed).
 How Trunk Based Development modifies the Github Flow model:

 ![](/images/trunk_pr.png)